Data centre trends in 2022 for a greener future by Leaseweb UK

 And the data centre industry isn’t done changing the game yet.
 There are many trends in cloud computing which we expect to see continue transforming the sector for both providers and consumers in 2022.

 For a long time, sustainability has been one of the key driving forces behind transformation in the industry.
 However, this does not come without considerable logistical problems.
 By their very nature, data centres do not find that environmentally-friendly innovation comes easily – their operation requires the consumption of large amounts of water and power.

 However, it’s for this very reason that it is so important for the industry to focus its efforts on sustainable technology.
 What’s more, this is something that customers are now demanding from their data centre providers.

 Earlier this year, Leaseweb, along with 24 other companies and 17 associations, signed the Climate Neutral Data Centre Pact to make data centres in Europe climate neutral by 2030.
 As we go into 2022, I expect we will continue to see this heavy focus on sustainability.

 Some of the ways this can be achieved include: eliminating ‘zombie servers’, moving towards ‘on-demand’ services and crucially retiring inefficient legacy infrastructure.

 The rise of automation

-In addition to the demand for more environmentally friendly infrastructure, customers’ expectations have also been changed by the effects of COVID-19.
+In addition to the demand for more environmentally friendly infrastructure and broader cloud computing trends, customers’ expectations have also been changed by the effects of COVID-19.
 As we move into 2022, providers will increasingly be forced to adapt to meet this shift in demand.